S-Moy/GettingAndCleaningData-CourseProject/codebook.md

 DATA PROCESSING DESCRIPTION
-The data in the input files was processed by function run_analysis.R.
+The data in the input files was processed by function run_analysis.R. run_analysis.R is included in the package of files.
+See README.txt for detailed description of the script processing.
 The purpose of run_analysis.R was to meet the following objectives of the project assignment as follows:
 Create one R script called run_analysis.R that does the following.